 - Attendance and Punctuality

 - Health and Welfare

 - English as an Additional Language (EAL)

 - Being in receipt of Pupil Premium Grant

 - Being a Looked After Child (LAC)

 - Being a child of Serviceman/woman

+- Disability (the Code of Practice outlines the 'reasonable adjustment' duty for all settings and schools provided under current Disability Equality legislation these alone do not constitute SEND).

 Identifying behaviour, as a need is no longer an acceptable way of describing special educational need.
-Any concerns relating to a child or young person's behaviour will be described as an underlying response to a need, which the Academy will be able to recognise and identify clearly as we know the child/young person well and can respond to their needs.
+Any concerns relating to a child or young person's behaviour may be described as an unidentified SEND.
+The Academy will be able to recognise and identify need clearly, as we know the child/young person well and can respond to their needs.

-At The Maritime Academy all teachers are responsible and accountable for the progress and development of all students in their class, including where students access support from Teaching Assistants or specialist staff.
-High quality teaching, differentiated for individual students, is the first step in responding to students who have or may have special educational needs.
+At Maritime Academy all teachers are responsible and accountable for the progress and development of all students in their class, including where students access support from Teaching Assistants or specialist staff.

+High quality teaching, differentiated for individual students, is the first step in responding to students with special educational needs.

-The Maritime Academy carefully and regularly reviews the quality of teaching for all students, including those at risk of underachievement.
-Members of staff are formally observed throughout the year and where areas for development are identified robust support is immediately put in place.
+Maritime Academy carefully and regularly reviews the quality of teaching for all students, including those at risk of underachievement.
+Members of staff are formally observed throughout the year and where areas for development are identified, robust support is immediately put in place.
 Work scrutinies, learning walks and lesson observations are regularly carried out as part of the Quality Assurance process, which are led by senior and middle leaders.

-The Academy is committed to making certain all teachers are including all students in all lessons and differentiating where appropriate and necessary.
-All SEND training is focused around the needs of the students in the school setting.
+The Academy is committed to making certain that all teachers, include all students in all lessons and differentiate where appropriate and necessary.
+All SEND training at Maritime Academy is focused around the needs of our students within the Academy setting.